ice-leng/sponge/README.md

 **Sponge** is a powerful and easy-to-use `Go` development framework.
 Its core concept is to reverse-generate modular code by parsing `SQL`, `Protobuf`, and `JSON` files.
 These modular components can be flexibly combined into various types of complete backend services.

-Sponge provides a one-stop project development solution with outstanding engineering capabilities.
-It covers code generation, development, testing, API documentation, and deployment, enabling developers to effortlessly build stable, reliable, and high-performance backend service systems (including RESTful API, gRPC, HTTP+gRPC, and gRPC Gateway, etc) with a low-code approach.
+Sponge provides a one-stop project development solution.
+It covers code generation, development, testing, API documentation, and deployment, enabling developers to effortlessly build stable, reliable, and high-performance backend service systems (including RESTful API, gRPC, HTTP+gRPC, and gRPC Gateway, etc.) with a low-code approach.

 <br>